How toll free numbers actually disconnect, and what happens next

 At the end of the 120 day window, the number returns to the SPARE pool.
 In Somos terms, "Spare" means anyone in the registry can claim it on a first come basis.

 The drop happens at a remarkably specific moment.
-94% of all the Spare events we observe in the network happen within a single one hour window: midnight Eastern, which is 11pm Central.
-Somos runs the aging clock cron once per day.
-Everything that aged out that day all becomes available simultaneously, right around 04:00 UTC.
+94% of all the Spare events we observe in the network happen within a single one hour window, and 54% within the first 30 seconds after midnight Eastern, which is 11pm Central.
+Somos runs this aging clock cron once per day.
+Everything that aged out that day becomes available simultaneously, right around 04:00 UTC.

 The race that follows is sub second.
 We have watched numbers drop to SPARE and be picked up by another carrier within one second of the drop timestamp.
 This is not a coincidence.
 There are companies running dedicated infrastructure pointed at the spare pool, listening for any number matching their criteria, claiming it the instant it appears.